yunzinan/yunzinan/README.md

 ## About me

 I'm currently a 4th year student of Computer Science at [Nanjing University](https://cs.nju.edu.cn).
-I've been studying Chemistry and Computer Science for the past two years, after which I changed my major from Chemistry to CS.
+I've been studying Chemistry and Computer Science for the first two years of my undergraduate life, after which I changed my major from Chemistry to CS.
 I used to do Brain-Computer Interface research.

+I love to play tennis🎾 in my spare time.
+I used to play table tennis when I was in high school.